walterhiggins/ScriptCraft/README.md

 ScriptCraft works with Bukkit Plugin and uses the Bukkit Configuration API.
 On first loading, ScriptCraft will create a config.yml file in the plugins/scriptcraft/ directory.
-This file looks like this &hellip;
+This file looks like this:

     extract-js:
       plugins: true